The Role of Government and Private Institutions in Credit Cycles in the U.S. Mortgage Market

 58 Pages Posted: 16 Jun 2020 Last revised: 23 Nov 2020

 Date Written: July 28, 2020

 The distribution of combined loan-to-value ratios (CLTVs) for purchase mortgages has been remarkably stable in the U.S. over the last 25 years.
 But the source of high-CLTV loans changed during the housing boom of the 2000s, with private securitization replacing FHA and VA loans directly guaranteed by the government.
-This substitution holds within ZIP codes, properties and borrower types.
+This substitution holds within ZIP codes, properties, and borrower types.
 Furthermore, the two groups exhibit similar delinquency rates.
-These findings suggest credit expanded predominantly through the increase in asset values rather than a relaxation of CLTV constraints, which supports models of the collateral channel or broad changes in house price expectations.
+These findings suggest that high-CLTV mortgages are a constant feature of the U.S. housing market and are used by similar borrowers over time, but that their source varies with the mortgage cycle.

 Keywords: Household Finance, Mortgages, Loan-to-Value Ratios, Government Guarantee, Collateral Rates

 JEL Classification: D30, E3, G21, G28, R30